News & Events

 •Current adult high school diploma and GED candidates who want to go to college

 •Past graduates of high school or adult education who need a skills boost to succeed in college

 •Adults who are referred by local post-secondary schools as needing multiple developmental classes

 Going back to school can be a scary decision.

 Let MCCA help you ease back into school.
 Develop and sharpen your skills for success in math, reading, writing and computers.
 Gain the confidence you need to succeed.
 Get the “inside scoop” on college life and expectations.
 Network with others who have “been there, done that!”

 •Placement in classes that are appropriate to your skill level

-•Free transportation for those who qualify from Sanford/Springvale to MCT classes
+•Free transportation for those who qualify from Sanford/Springvale to MCCA classes

 •Site visits to local colleges